jamesshedden/skillbard/_posts/2023-11-25-cheeseheads.markdown

 ---

-We had a blast creating music and sound for Cheese Heads' We Are All Cheese Heads campaign so we were delighted when Frigo returned to collaborate on another batch from the world of Cheaseheads!
+We had a blast creating music and sound for the We Are All Cheese Heads campaign so we were delighted when Frigo returned to collaborate with us on another batch from the world of Cheeseheads!

 Directed by [Laura Jayne Hodkin](https://www.laurajaynehodkin.com/){:target="_blank"}<br>
 Produced by [Strange Beast](https://https://www.strangebeast.tv//){:target="_blank"}<br>